NorthStarUAS/ImageAnalysis/motion/README-streaming.md

     [  0  0 ]
 ```

-  **Gx** becomes a 2x2 matrix defined as the diaganal of the leading
+  **Gx** becomes a 2x2 matrix defined as the diagonal of the leading
-  eignen values (sorted.)
+  eigen values (sorted.)
 Note that because we sort the eigen values
   first, the newly added eigen value is always sorted last and always
   truncated during POD compression.